guettli/programming-guidelines/README.rst

 Code runs in an environment.
 This environment was created with configuration management.
 This means: source code usualy does not call mkdir.
 With other words: Creating directories is the part of the configuration management.
 Setting up the environment and executing code in this environment are two distinct parts.
 If your software runs, the environment does already exist.
 Code creating directories if they do not exist yet, should be cut into two parts.
-One is creating the environment and the second is the daily executing.
+One is creating the environment (gets executed only once) and the second is the daily executing.
 These two distinct parts should be seperated.

 How to create directories if I should not do it with my software?
 With automated configuration management (Ansible, Chef, ...) or during installation (RPM/DPKG)